Brightblu2020/docs.brightblu/JoltBusinessCommunicationController.md

 Release Notes:

-- Added Ability to now do OTA if SdCardFaiure is detected by bypassing SD check.
+- Added Ability to now do OTA if SdCardFailure is detected by bypassing SD check.
 - Fixed Long file names not working in internal memory and SD card for Logs.
 - Improved the websocket thread efficiency.